imahgref/ForkPullModel/README.md

 If you branch of a release branch always merge back into the release branch and then into silver once you know the branch has been acccepted.

-To prevent issues make sure you update your branches before you go home everyday
+Please make sure that all merges go through GitHub.

-Please make sure that all merges go through GitHub Happy Coding!
+Happy Coding!